airomem/airomem/README.md

  - all operations that change domain must be enclosed in [commands](http://en.wikipedia.org/wiki/Command_pattern).

 #How simple is that?
+(Sample Project)
 Tak a look airomem-chatsample.
-Simple chat system (web based) using airomem.
-Besides JEE7.
+This is simple chat system (web based) build on airomem.
+Besides this is JEE7 project.
 ## Domain
 Domain consists of three classes:
 - [Chat](https://github.com/jarekratajski/airomem/blob/master/airomem-chatsample/airomem-chatsample-data/src/main/java/pl/setblack/airomem/chatsample/data/Chat.java),